Quad Cities Flood Resiliency Alliance Meeting

 Q&A session following the presentation.

-With nearly two decades of experience in conservation and resource management, she specializes in watershed management, flood mitigation, and habitat restoration.
+With nearly two decades of experience in conservation and natural resource management, Kate is deeply committed to protecting and restoring our environment—from agricultural landscapes to urban ecosystems.
+Her expertise lies in watershed management, water quality protection, flood mitigation, and habitat restoration.

-Kate has successfully facilitated partnerships across public agencies, NGOs, and private entities to advance sustainable solutions for flood resilience.
+Beyond technical work, Kate has led and facilitated partnerships across public agencies, NGOs, and private entities to drive meaningful conservation efforts.
+She believes that through collaboration, we can create resilient ecosystems and sustainable solutions for the future.

 About the Quad Cities Flood Resiliency Alliance